 2. Order received

-Once the order is placed, the information is passed to the fulfillment center where the processing of the order begins.
+Once the order is placed, the information is passed to the fulfilment centre where the processing of the order begins.

-ShipBob has fulfillment centers in Chicago, Los Angeles, Dallas, and Pennsylvania, allowing merchants to split inventory across the country.
+ShipBob has fulfilment centres in Chicago, Los Angeles, Dallas, and Pennsylvania, allowing merchants to split inventory across the country.
 When a new order is placed, ShipBob’s order management software determines where to send it based on factors like available inventory, customer delivery address, etc. This helps keep transit times and delivery costs low.

 3. Order is picked